 No. of records.
 Click the icon in this column to show the record count for any data source in the table.
 The count will be shown beside the icon.

 Preview.
-Click the icon in this column to preview a sample of the data contained in the source.
+Enables you to preview a sample of the data contained in the source.
 For more information, see the topic Previewing data on p.
-29.
+27.